jtanui/jtanui_dev1/ReadME.txt

 $config['base_url'] = 'http//41.215.********/geo_me/population/api/index.php'; (It can be the server public facing IP or DNS)

-Attached is the SQL file document run the file on a MYSQL Datase
+Attached is the SQL file document run the file on a MYSQL Database

-Language used: PHP Codeigniter Framework for API Application Logics, VueJS Javascript Framework, HTML5 Responsive Template Storage Used: MYSQL Database and Localstorage
+Language used: PHP Codeigniter Framework for API Application Logics, VueJS Javascript Framework, HTML5,CSS framework with Sass Template
+Storage Used: MYSQL Database and Localstorage
 API:  https://api.worldbank.org/v2/countries/all/indicators/SP.POP.TOTL?format=json